-- 20. Describe policies or procedures of the project applicant's experience using traumainformed, victim-centered approaches to meet needs of DV survivors: - a. by prioritizing placement and stabilization in permanent housing consistent with the program participants' wishes and stated needs
+20. Describe policies or procedures of the project applicant's experience using traumainformed, victim-centered approaches to meet needs of DV survivors:

+a. by prioritizing placement and stabilization in permanent housing consistent with the program participants' wishes and stated needs

-LA offers comprehensive, trauma-informed wraparound services including: advocacy, clinical therapy for both adults and children, legal support such as assistance in filing temporary restraining orders (TROs), case management, accompaniment, and crisis intervention.
+LA offers comprehensive, trauma-informed wraparound services including: advocacy, clinical therapy for both adults and children, legal support such as assistance in filing temporary restraining orders, case management, accompaniment, and crisis intervention.
 These services are offered on a voluntary basis and have no bearing on eligibility for housing first financial support or housing programs.
 Each shelter and transitional housing unit has a dedicated advocate that conducts a comprehensive intake to assist survivors in identifying their own key areas of need.
 Survivors are empowered to create an action plan in partnership with their advocate.
 For example, if a client identifies housing, legal and therapy as priority areas of need, a housing advocate will enroll them in therapy, assist with housing applications, and connect them to a legal advocate.
+Throughout this process the housing advocate maintains contact with the client and other staff to ensure clear communication.
+At any point during case management, clients may pause service participation or adjust their plans of action.